alexandergerber/courses-tsa/chapter5.md

 &emsp;&ensp; n.
 Fit a model to ${y_ {T-m + n - 1}, \ldots, y_ {T + n - 1}}$ and use this model to forecast $y_ {T+n}$.

-Note that we fit each model on exactly $m$ observations. $m$ is called the window size.
+Note that we fit each model on exactly $m$ observations.
+Therefore $m$ is called the window size.

 `@instructions`
 - Create an empty numeric vector having the length of the test data (`test`) for the volatility forecasts called `sigma_forecast`.